Governed Capability Evolution: Lifecycle-Time Compatibility Checking and Rollback for AI-Component-Based Systems, with

 \subsection{E2: Performance--Safety Tradeoff}

-The second experiment compares the three system settings over multiple upgrade rounds to test whether governance makes the system too conservative or whether it can retain most of the upgrade benefit while reducing failure risk.
+The second experiment compares the three system settings over multiple upgrade rounds to test whether governance makes the system too conservative or whether it can retain most of the upgrade benefit while reducing the risk of unsafe activation.

 \Cref{tab:deployment} summarizes the aggregate deployment outcomes over 15 seeds.
 As shown in \Cref{fig:upgrade-curves}(a), all three strategies achieve comparable task success rates in the 65--73\% range, with Na\"ive Upgrade showing higher variance due to unpredictable faulty candidates.
 Governed Upgrade reaches a final-round SR of 67.4\%, comparable to Na\"ive (72.9\%) and Static (65.5\%).
 The critical distinction appears in \Cref{fig:upgrade-curves}(b): unsafe activation under Na\"ive Upgrade escalates sharply across rounds, reaching 100\% by round~4, whereas Governed Upgrade maintains UAR\,=\,0.0\% across all fifteen seeds and all six rounds.